 When starting a business, one of the most critical steps is identifying what the structure of your organisation will be.
 There are several ownership options you can consider, each with a unique set of strengths and weaknesses.

 Generally, a business corporation is the most robust of these choices.
 Despite the connotations, corporations are not restricted to the realm of "big" business, either; size is not an obstacle when incorporating your business, and even a small venture can be structured in this way.

-However, while, in the long term, corporations compare favourably to sole proprietorships and partnerships, they are not the easiest form of ownership to implement.
 In most jurisdictions, you will have to jump through a number of hoops to register your corporation, but as long as you plan carefully, there is no reason why you can't achieve such a status.

 This is how to incorporate a business in seven simple steps – no matter where in the world you are.

 1. Find a Name